 Social media and new digital platforms have offered an excellent opportunity for politicians to promote their campaigns, reach out to voters, and gain support from groups.

-Technology has grown to be a necessity in our everyday lives, and with the use of social media, people have become more divided.
+Technology has become necessary in our everyday lives, and people have become more divided with social media.

 It was common for politicians to reach out to their constituents through technology in political campaigning.
-It’s what led to a polarization between parties and pro-technology and anti-technology views, respectively.
+It led to polarization between parties and pro-technology and anti-technology views.

 The use of technology in political campaigns has created a new way to communicate with the public.
 For example, Facebook is being used by both parties to promote their policies and offer voters helpful information.